Inflation-wary Bank of England switches off money press

 Minutes showing the vote breakdown from the May meeting will be published on May 23.

-Policymakers, most prominently Bank Deputy Governor Paul Tucker, have indicated that inflation may not fall below the Bank's 2 percent target as soon as forecast.
+Policymakers, most prominently BoE deputy governor Paul Tucker, have indicated that inflation may not fall below the Bank's 2 percent target as soon as forecast.
 Inflation rose for the first time in six months in March, touching 3.5 percent, the highest rate among the Group of Seven major advanced economies.

 The minutes of the Monetary Policy Committee's (MPC) April meeting showed that inflation worries had become more dominant, and that long-standing quantitative easing advocate Adam Posen had dropped his vote for more QE.